peta/turtle.tmbundle/README.md

 + Language grammar
 + Some snippets (prefixes and document skeleton)
 + Powerful (!) auto-completion (Live-aggregated)
-+ Documentation for classes, roles/properties and individuals at your fingertips (Live-aggregated)
++ Documentation for classes and roles/properties at your fingertips (Live-aggregated)
++ Solid syntax validation
 + Commands for instant graph visualization of a knowledge base (requires Graphviz and Raptor)

 See [Screenshots](#screenshots)

 #### Roadmap

++ Extract individuals (for both, autocompletion and documentation)
++ Work out documentation component
-+ Display documentation with links to official sources as HTML in a notification window
+	+ Display resource documentation as HTML text (with clickable links to official sources) in a notification window
 + Polish language grammar
 + Add additional caching layer for speeding up things (vanilla MacOS Ruby 1.8.7 has only sloooow REXML module)
++ Convert RDF/S and OWL documents from XML into Turtle and "link" resource identifiers to them, so that users can jump/navigate across all involved documents
 + To be fixed
 	+ Fix PN_LOCAL pattern so that semicolons inside POLs are marked up as terminators
-	+ Extractor stylesheet fails at shortening when about attribute contains FQN instead of IRIref

 ## Language grammar

 The language grammar now covers the official W3C parser spec (as proposed in the latest CR released on Feb 19th 2013).
 However, there are still one/two particularities that differ, but you shouldn't notice them during your daily work.
-Should you notice some weird behaviour (results in broken syntax highlighting), please file a bug in the [project's issue tracker](https://github.com/peta/turtle.tmbundle/issues "Here at GitHub").
+In the case you notice some weird behaviour (most obvious sign: broken syntax highlighting), please file a bug in the [project's issue tracker](https://github.com/peta/turtle.tmbundle/issues "Here at GitHub").

 ## Snippets